donjohn42x/NBA_Analysis/README.md

 Basketball is one of the popular sports in North America and has a lot of data readily accessible for the public to see and use.
 This project will analyze the National Basketball Association seasonal game data and create a model that predicts which team will win in a given matchup.

 ## Data Resources
-- [nba_game_details_2021-22.csv](https://github.com/donjohn42x/NBA_Analysis/blob/tomoka_branch/data/nba_game_details_2021-22.csv): National Basketball Association 2021 - 2022 game matchup data
-- [nba_players_2021-22.csv](https://github.com/donjohn42x/NBA_Analysis/blob/tomoka_branch/data/nba_players_2021-22.csv): National Basketball Association 2021 - 2022 players data
-- [nba_teams_2021-22.csv](https://github.com/donjohn42x/NBA_Analysis/blob/tomoka_branch/data/nba_teams_2021-22.csv) - National Basketball Association 2021 - 2022 teams data
+- games.csv (all games from 2004 season to last update with the date, teams and some details like number of points, etc.)
+- games_details.csv (details of games dataset, all statistics of players for a given game)
+- players.csv (players details)
+- ranking.csv (ranking of NBA given a day (split into west and east on CONFERENCE column)
+- teams.csv (all teams of NBA)

-All the data sources are scraped from https://www.nba.com/stats/
+All the data sources are from [Kaggle](https://www.kaggle.com/datasets/nathanlauga/nba-games)

 ## Key Objectives
 1. Data Exploration & Visualization